RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/Mario Kart 7 (USA Rev 1.2) [0004000000030800]/Item Cycler.md

 Or if you want crazy item cycling every frame (items automatically changing, you will use a "random item"), replace 0A000010 with EA000005 [Only works with Rapid Fire or Infinite Items]

+And if you want to give items to CPUs too, replace E5D23098 with E3A03001

 ```armv7
 002D203C EB0EB810
 E0680084 000000A8